-If you are planning to spend any part of the summer outside the U.S. these procedures should facilitate your safety, health, and well-being.
+If you are planning to spend any part of the summer outside the U.S., here are tips and resources that can facilitate your safety, health, and well-being.

 1) Notify your Department

 Consult with your academic department before planning your trip.
 It’s always a good idea to share with your adviser all the details about your trip, including itinerary, contacts abroad, and emergency contacts.
 This information will be crucial in the event that you need assistance while abroad.